-Even under the weight of busloads of visitors, Stratford, on the banks of the slow-flowing River Avon, has somehow hung on to much of its ancient character and on a good day, can still feel like an English market town.
+Even under the weight of busloads of visitors, Stratford, on the banks of the slow-flowing River Avon, has somehow hung on to much of its ancient character and, on a good day, can still feel like an English market town.
 It doesn't take long to figure out who's the center of attention here.
-Born in a half-timber, early-16th-century building in the center of Stratford on April 23, 1564, William Shakespeare died on April 23, 1616, his 52nd birthday, in a more imposing house at New Place.
-Although he spent much of his life in London, the world still associates him with "Shakespeare's Avon."
+Born in a half-timber, early-16th-century building in the center of Stratford on April 23, 1564, William Shakespeare died on April 23, 1616, his 52nd birthday, in a more imposing house at New Place, also in the center of Stratford.
+Although he spent much of his life in London, the world still associates him with his hometown, so much so that the town’s river is sometimes referred to as "Shakespeare's Avon."

 Here, in the years between his birth and 1587, he played as a young lad, attended grammar school, and married Anne Hathaway; and here he returned as a prosperous man.
-You can see Shakespeare's whole life here: his birthplace on Henley Street; his burial place in Holy Trinity Church; Anne Hathaway's Cottage; the home of his mother, Mary Arden, at Wilmcote; New Place; and the neighboring Nash's House, home of Shakespeare's granddaughter.
+You can see Shakespeare's whole life here: his birthplace on Henley Street; his burial place in Holy Trinity Church; the home of his wife, Anne Hathaway's Cottage; the home of his mother, Mary Arden's Farm, at Wilmcote; New Place; and Hall’s Croft, the home of Shakespeare's daughter Susanna, her husband, Dr. John Hall, and their daughter Elizabeth.

 By the 16th century, Stratford was a prosperous market town with thriving guilds and industries.
 Half-timber houses from this era have been preserved, and they’re set off by later architecture, such as the elegant Georgian storefronts on Bridge Street, with their 18th-century porticoes and arched doorways.

-Most sights cluster around Henley Street (off the roundabout as you come in on the A3400 Birmingham road), High Street, and Waterside, which skirts the public gardens through which the River Avon flows.
-Bridge and Sheep streets (parallel to Bridge) are Stratford's main thoroughfares and the site of most banks, shops, and eateries.
-Bridgefoot, between the canal and the river, is next to Clopton Bridge—“a sumptuous new bridge and large of stone"—built in the 15th century by Sir Hugh Clopton, once lord mayor of London and one of Stratford's richest and most philanthropic residents.
+Most sights cluster around Henley Street (off the roundabout as you come in on the A3400 Birmingham road), the High Street, and Waterside, which skirts the public gardens through which the River Avon flows.
+Bridge Street and the parallel Sheep Street are Stratford's main thoroughfares and where you will find mostly banks, shops, and eateries.
+Bridgefoot, between the canal and the river, is next to Clopton Bridge, built in the 15th century by Sir Hugh Clopton, once lord mayor of London and one of Stratford's richest and most philanthropic residents.